cangon187/thesis/README.md

 # thesis

 0 - Place the dist folder in ~/bin/ (On poligrid)
-1 - Execute the build.sh script to compile the .java file and build the Thesis.jar
+1 - (Skip at the moment) Execute the build.sh script to compile the .java file and build the Thesis.jar
 2 - Execute the thesis-coliveira.sh script
 3 - Ctrl+C after a set amount of elapsed time
 4 - The logs will be stored in ~/results/thesis-coliveira/